TexasDIS/metadata/tdis_metadata_field_documentation.md

 # TDIS Metadata Documentation
-*Last revised: 2021-10-06*
+*Last revised: 2021-11-16*

 ## Metadata Organization
-Within the current TDIS model, "datasets" contain "artifacts" and "data layers."
-Data layers can also contain "features".
-Datasets, artifacts, data layers, and features, each have descriptive metadata records associated with them.
+Within the current TDIS model, "datasets" contain "artifacts", "data layers", and "models."
+Data layers can also contain "features", and models can have an associated "configuration".
+Datasets, artifacts, data layers, features, models, and configurations each have descriptive metadata associated with them.

 ![TDIS Model Diagram](https://github.com/TexasDIS/metadata/blob/main/visuals/tdis-model-diagram.png)

+Datasets group one or more layers, artifacts and/or models together.
+For example, a complex geospatial database object would be represented as a dataset containing multiple data layers.

-Artifacts represent digital objects, such as model software, content within documents, data within spreadsheets, or other data made available via service endpoints.
+Artifacts represent digital objects such as content within documents, data within spreadsheets, or other data made available via service endpoints.
 Artifacts do not contain geometry information (points, lines, or polygons) or images with spatial information.

-Data layers have intrinsic spatial characteristics and include (but are not limited to) streets, city boundaries, river gages, and imagery with geospatial information contained within files or made available via service endpoints.
+Data layers represent digital objects with intrinsic spatial characteristics and include (but are not limited to) streets, city boundaries, river gages, and imagery with geospatial information contained within files or made available via service endpoints.

 Features, as a part of a data layer, are a record-by-record description of each independent “row” in a geospatial attribute table or database.

+Models represent model software packages and configurations, which may be associated with input and/or output artifacts or data layers.
+Model configurations represent a unique way of running a model, exposing concrete inputs, outputs, and parameters.
+These metadata are under active development.

 ### Field Definition Glossary
 Each metadata field below is defined with the following elements: